 Our solid waste program is designed to decrease the amount of solid waste we generate.
 It has been working!
-Since 2005 we’ve reduced our waste by 30 percent.
+Since 2008 we’ve reduced our solid waste disposal by 15.58% percent.

 Find out what to do